rogue707Dev/Django-security-headers/README.rst

 Security Headers
 ================

-Security Headers is a simple Django app to add configurable security headers to django responses.
+Security Headers is a simple Django app, inspired by Scott Helme's _securityheaders.com: https://securityheaders.com, which adds configurable security headers to all Django responses.
+It works in parallel with the excellent Django-CSP package maintained by Mozilla and aims to provide a basic framework for achieving an A+ grade.

-Detailed documentation is in the "docs" directory.
+Detailed documentation is available in the "docs" directory.

 Quick start